 While there are hundreds of things to see and do around the Philippines that may also be experienced in other Southeast Asian countries, I wanted this post to focus on travel highlights and real bucket list experiences, which you can only have by traveling the Philippines.

-In this post, 15 travel writers reveal their favorite activities and spots, some of which are still total hidden gems and will make for a magical travel experience off the beaten path.
+In this post, 15 travel writers reveal their favorite activities and hidden tourist spots, some of which are still total secret places and will make for a magical travel experience off the beaten path.
 Be sure to add some of these to your bucket list and include them in your next Philippines itinerary.

 Witnessing the Zamboanga Hermosa Festival In Zamboanga City (Mindanao)